 Whether the time difference is positive or negative, the effect is of course temporary.
 One week later, all biological clocks are restored and everyone is back in the same rhythm.
 However, it must be said that rising in the winter period is not easy for many people.
 The dark mornings mean that the body often remains stubbornly in sleep mode.
 The result: fatigue, tired eyes and grumpiness at the breakfast table.
 Some people are so sensitive to the lack of light that they become a little depressed or can even get SAD.

-Tip: Light therapy can help investing in a daylight lamp provides your retina with extra light, which can greatly alleviate the symptoms of fatigue and somnolence.
+Tip: Light therapy can help to invest in a daylight lamp provides your retina with extra light, which can greatly alleviate the symptoms of fatigue and somnolence.